That dollar amount results from a 25.5% upturn from $17.9 billion during 2018.

 Below are exports from Estonia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Estonia’s goods trail Estonian importer spending on foreign products.

-Estonia has highly negative net exports and therefore deep international trade deficits for cars and, to a lesser extent, trucks, tractors, public transportation vehicles, bicycles and motorcycles.
+Estonia has highly negative net exports and therefore deep international trade deficits for cars and, to a lesser extent, tractors, trucks, tanks and motorcycles.

 These cashflow deficiencies clearly indicate Estonia’s competitive disadvantages in the international vehicles market, but also represent key opportunities for Estonia to improve its position in the global economy through focused innovations.